windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 ### Authentication and user management

-We recommend setting up [SSO with OAuth](../../misc/2_setup_oauth/index.md) if you can to avoid manually adding users.
+We recommend setting up [SSO with OAuth](../../misc/2_setup_oauth/index.md) if you want to avoid adding users manually.
 If not possible, you can add new users manually:

 ![Add new users](./adding_new_user.gif 'Add new users')